shaswattejankar/internship-tasks-bsk/README.md

       b.
 Using python flask app repository [ Link to repo holding the code ](https://github.com/shaswattejankar/aws-python-flask-github-ec2)

 21. What is?: Stateless and Stateful applications, REST API, caching, session management, and Load Balancing (+ with Python web app)

+22. Created a boto3 function that encrypts JSON data using an aws kms key, stores the encrypted data locally, uploads it to s3, and decrypts the stored data [ Link to repo holding the code ](https://github.com/shaswattejankar/aws-s3-kms-encrypted-object-upload)

 -----
 Pending Tasks from Sarveshwar's lists -> 8 :